 In April 2020, the SSSC approved the selection of Risk and Strategic Management (RSM) Corporation as the qualified entity to design, launch, and deliver Network activities using federal STOP School Violence funding.

 The Network will launch during the 2020-2021 school year and will provide comprehensive in-person and online training and technical assistance at no cost to help schools work through the questions and challenges of implementing threat assessment.
 An online training program, designed in response to needs articulated by Pennsylvania school entities, will launch in early 2021 and will be available at no cost for all school entities in the Commonwealth.
 In addition, PCCD plans to hold 10 regional train-the-trainer sessions in locations across the state, facilitated by RSM Corporation, beginning in Summer 2021 – again, offered at no cost for all school entities statewide.

 Additional information on the training programs and other resources developed through this initiative will be posted as they become available.

 Materials and resources on this page will be reviewed annually and revised/updated as needed.

-If you have any questions or comments regarding the threat assessment team materials above, please email RA-CD-SSSC@pa.gov.
+If you have any questions or comments regarding the threat assessment team materials above or the K-12 Threat Assessment and Technical Assistance Network and related resources, please email RA-CD-SSSC@pa.gov.